topasmc/topas-docs/parameters/source/emittance.rst

     u:So/MySource/ParticleFractionX = 0.90
     u:So/MySource/ParticleFractionY = 0.90

-Additional parameters such as energy, energy spectrum, particle type, etc. are the same as for the parameterized source above.
+The energies and species of the emitted particles can be specified using the same parameters available to the :ref:`source_beam`.

 The following images based on the :ref:`example_basic_emittance_twiss` example show how particle position and momentum directions are sampled and the shape of the beam spots (purple).
 The blue solid lines in X (red dots) and Y (green dots) represent the Courant-Snyder invariant ellipse.
-For example, 90 % of particles are sampled from the given emittance ellipse in (a).
+For example, 90% of particles are sampled from the given emittance ellipse in (a).

 .. image:: emittance_2.png